 - A small number of features used to explain crime

 These challenges are exactly what big data approaches are designed to overcome.
-And, in fact, there are some really cool projects that have come out of big data and machine learning (ML) approaches to crime.
+And, in fact, there are some really cool projects that have come out of AI and machine learning (ML) approaches to crime.

 However, these projects also have their own limitations.
 Because they are relatively new approaches, they lack targeted analysis techniques (even though the data that goes into thinking about crime is complex and requires more specific techniques).
 Also, these projects often treat the spatial or the temporal aspect, but not both simultaneously.